COVID-19 - Visiting shops in Swindon

 Are you going to be monitoring the town centre to make sure people are observing guidance?

 Our partners at inSwindon will be monitoring this.
-We’ll also be monitoring footfall numbers around peak times and encourage people to shop at less busy times wherever possible.
+We’ll also be monitoring the number of shoppers at peak times, encouraging people to shop at less busy times wherever possible.

 Will emergency vehicles be able to get into the town centre?

 Yes, emergency vehicles will have access to all areas of the town centre at all times.

 I’m a business owner re-opening my shop, how do I mark out queuing areas?

 The only tape permitted is the black and yellow diagonally striped tape, see picture.
 This should have a tape width of 50mm, cut to 400mm to mark points at 2 metres apart for customers to wait.
 If you have any questions or need any support with this, you can email firstname.lastname@example.org